b0bh00d/Hg-Suite/README.md

 #### incoming
 This command is a thin wrapper around the `hg incoming` command, with some 'pretty printing' support.
-The modules is employed by the `update` command for its delta printing.
+The module is employed by the `update` command for its delta printing.

 # Mercurial-based macros